JohnMahglass/Mindustry-Archipelago-Randomizer/ap-doc/DetailedOptions.md

 Customize the amount of chances the Mindustry player starts with when selecting the "Core Russian roulette" death link mode.
 The default value is 6, meaning a 1 / 6 chances of triggering the players death upon receiving a death link signal.

 ## FILLERS AND TRAPS
 When no filler or trap items are selected, the "Nothing" filler item will be added.
+**IMPORTANT**:The current filler placement logic is a placeholder.
+Currently, the logic will try to place 20 research discount buffs if this option is selected.
+If there are still remaining locations to be filled, it will evenly place selected fillers and traps across the remaining locations.
+A proper weigth system will be implemented later.
 ### construction_speed_buffs
 Adds the "Construction speed buff" to the filler item pool.
 This buff will increase the construction speed of the player and its units by increments of 10%.